-UPDATE 3-Turkish markets weaken as Ankara nears conflict in Syria
+UPDATE 4-Turkish assets weaken on Syria tensions, state meddling in FX market

 In a “flash crash” in Asian trade on Aug.
 26 last year, the lira briefly hit a level of 6.47 when liquidity was very low.

 Turkey’s dollar bonds also fell on Thursday, with the sell-off heaviest in the longer-dated issues.

-The April 2043 issue shed 1.8 cents to trade at 84.2 cents in the dollar, while the January 2041 issue lost 1.5 cents to 95.4 cents in the dollar, Tradeweb data showed.
-(Reporting by Nevzat Devranoglu, Ezgi Erkoyun and Daren Butler; Additional reporting by Tom Arnold in London; Editing by Jonathan Spicer)
+(Reporting by Nevzat Devranoglu, Ezgi Erkoyun, Daren Butler in Istanbul and Tom Arnold in London; Editing by Jonathan Spicer and Christina Fincher)